 Book group chat via Skype--I didn't get to share the dinner, but the conversation was delightful!
 (And yes, the tall woman in blue is my friend of nearly forty years, Leslie.)

-Experience a panel discussion of historical fiction set in the Wild West in general and California in particular (I'm the lone chick in the group, mostly talking about Breath and Bones).
+A panel discussion of historical fiction set in the Wild West in general and California in particular (I'm the lone chick in the group, mostly talking about Breath and Bones).
 Also some thoughts simply about What It Means to Write.
 From the Book Group Expo in San Jose.

 "In our culture, it’s traditional to associate being in love with having a disease—we say we’re lovesick, we’re suffering from love, we feel passion (which can mean strong emotion or strong pain and suffering)."